In this blog post, I’m going to share 25 techniques I use to find great blog post ideas.

 3. Find Out Trending Topics on Google

-Similar to the latest news, writing about trending articles related to your topic allows you to piggyback on its wave of popularity in the hopes of driving more traffic to your blog.
+Similar to the latest news, writing about trending topics related to your niche allows you to piggyback on its wave of popularity in the hopes of driving more traffic to your blog.

-One of the tools that let you see the trending topics is Google Trends.
+One of the tools that lets you see the trending topics is Google Trends.

 Upon typing your topic on the search bar, you will immediately see a graph that shows the trending score of the phrases.

-The higher the graphs trends to the right, the more popular it is, the more reason it is for you to write about it!
+The higher the graph trends to the right, the more popular it is, the more reason it is for you to write about it!

 Using the same keyword, however, it’s not as popular a topic based on the graph above.